digitalsimboja/axelar-earnweb3-beta-test-task/README.md

 ```
 --- Initially ---
 0xBa86A5719722B02a5D5e388999C25f3333c7A9fb has 100 aUSDC
-Payment information at Ethereum ""
+Payment information at Polygon ""

 --- After ---
 0xBa86A5719722B02a5D5e388999C25f3333c7A9fb has 199 aUSDC
-Payment information at Ethereum is:  Here is payment for upkeep
+Payment information at Polygon is:  Here is payment for upkeep
 ```

 ### How I did it